 And all that means is that you need to figure out what those unknowns are, what questions you need to answer, and you’ll start moving forward.

 And if you’re a creative person, brace yourself: each new project you start will bring you to this place where you want to procrastinate.
 Because you have questions you haven’t answered, that you don’t even know to ask.
 And that will cause you anxiety.
 But if you gaze into the black box and allow yourself to think about it, you’ll find the questions, and eventually, that will bring you to the answers.
 And if you know this part is coming, that you’re going to feel it, you’ll be braced for it, and you’ll know what to do.
+The impulse to put things off will always be there (sometimes big, sometimes small), but you have the tools to end the procrastination.
+You just have to let yourself do it.

 Let’s take one more step towards cracking open your black box.